Is enhancing your writing productivity at the top of your to-do list?

 This is useful to know, as it can guide your focus in the future.

 You can even consider saving your sources and relevant links as PDFs.
 That way, you still have access to them, without having to browse the internet (and getting distracted by social media updates on the way).

 Additionally, think about getting a to-do app.
 Productivity tools like Asana and Trello help many stay on course throughout the day, from tracking their word count to updating their social media profiles at peak times – that is, when they do have time to check out their social networks.

 It will take a little bit of time to adapt to such software.
 You’ll even need to train the program so that it understands you properly.

 Though such a suite might be expensive, it’s worth estimating the cost when compared to the time it takes to type out a blog post.

-You might be able to concentrate on other revenue generating activities as a result of time that is gained from using speech-to-text software.
+You might be able to concentrate on other revenue-generating activities as a result of the time that is gained from using speech-to-text software.